 - Highly successful in aquaponics due to hardiness

 - Resistant to most disease and parasites

 As they eat algae, debris, and plant matter that fall into their pond, additional feeding may not be necessary.
-Waste production will have to be monitored and a large and more efficient filter may need to be installed.
+Waste production must be monitored, and a large and more efficient filter may need to be installed.

-Koi are not considered to be a good fish for eating, so you will have to seek alternatives.
+Koi are not considered a good fish to eat, so you must consider alternatives if seeking an edible fish.
 They thrive in temperatures of 59 to 77 degrees F and pH levels of 7.0 to 8.0.

 They are highly successful among beginners due to their adaptability and resilience.

 - Temp: 78 to 82° F / 25 - 27° C

 Goldfish are an ideal aquaponics fish as they produce and eat a large amount of excretion, thus providing plenty of nitrates for the plants.